 Together with regional telecommunication organization, regulatory associations and other partners, we will support the harmonization of regulatory regimes in key areas driving digital transformation to enable coordinated response to cross-border issues and enhance regional connectivity, market integration and sustainable digital transformation.

-We will strive to address the special challenges facing developing countries in particular LDCs, LLDCs, SIDS and countries with special needs through tailored technical assistance, resource mobilization, impact-driven projects and matchmaking
+We will strive to address the special challenges facing developing countries, in particular LDCs, LLDCs, SIDS and countries with special needs, through tailored technical assistance, resource mobilization, impact-driven projects and matchmaking

 We welcome the steadfast efforts of the ITU Telecommunication Development Sector and its contribution towards building an inclusive and sustainable digital future for all.

-We further commit to amplifying the impact of the work of the Sector to accelerate global digital development and call upon Member States, development partners and the private sector to scale up relevant programmes and initiatives while prioritizing the needs of developing countries for the full and rapid implementation of the Baku Action Plan, Regional Initiatives, and WTDC Resolutions, as well as the advancement of the commitments of the Baku Declaration.
+We further commit to amplifying the impact of the work of the Sector to accelerate global digital development and call upon Member States, development partners and the private sector to scale up relevant programmes and initiatives while prioritizing the needs of developing countries, particularly LDCs, LLDCs, and SIDS for the full and rapid implementation of the Baku Action Plan, Regional Initiatives, and WTDC Resolutions, as well as the advancement of the commitments of the Baku Declaration.

 _______________